 Many Americans are overloaded with student debt.
 They often are questioning the value of having a college degree.
 Consider the alternative that’s described in this post, and study for a top-paying profession that’s crying out for employees and comes with relatively little costs.

-If you don’t have a GED but you are willing to learn and get the GED diploma, and then learn shorthand code and get familiar with court reporting job, you could have a really good future.
+If you don’t have a high school diploma but you are willing to learn and get the GED diploma, and then learn shorthand code and get familiar with court reporting job, you could have a really good future.

 Getting a GED might seem challenging but it’s not that complicated.
 There are many (free) resources.
-The website Covcell.com has the biggest collection of free GED practice tests and free videos.
+Read more about practice tests for the GED by Covcell here, they have the largest collection of GED practice tests and video lessons.
 Just bookmark their page and you can be prepared for the GED within 4 weeks.

 Okay, let’s talk about being a Court Reporter.
 There are ‘stenographic court reporters’ and ‘voice-writing court reporters’ and these specialists are highly skilled people that often usually work in courtrooms and are the persons who produce court reports.
 They may also be employed at deposition suites that are found across America or at some places.

 Court reporters (especially steno writers) need some four years of education and a lot of training-on-the-job.
 They require certification and there are three bodies in the US that are responsible for that, the National Court Reporters Association (NCRA), the National Verbatim Reporters Association (NVRA), and the American Association of Electronic Reporters and Transcribers (AAERT).
 There are states that use their own certification system, but by and large, certification is granted by these three bodies.